 The splitting parents must consider what is best for their children and try to amicably resolve all disputes regarding their care.
 The parents should maintain communication with each other and if mutual negotiations fail, they should try third-party mediation or counselling to arrive at an amicable solution.
 In fact, it is mandatory to take recourse to Family Dispute resolution (mediation) before you can go to court about your children, unless there are exceptional issues like family violence or if there is an emergency in the case.
-The Court will require for a certificate from a Family Dispute mediator before you can file an Application with the Court.
-Many services in NSW offer Family Dispute counselling and resolution for separating parents.
-See our useful links page here to find help.

 Child Support and Maintenance

 Both partners should consult and agree on how to continue to fund their children’s living and schooling expenses after the separation.
 This funding by one parent to the ex-partner is called Child Support or maintenance.
 An official agency known as the Child Support Agency (CSA) calculates how much child support is required and needs to be paid by considering factors like the number of children, their age, parents’ income, and the care provided by each parent for their children.
 The CSA also steps in and helps with the collection of child support payments if required

 Child Support for children over 18 years is called maintenance.

 This agreement stipulates in writing the essentials of the child support financing such as the amount of payment, frequency and method of disbursement.
 The parents should exercise great caution and not treat this agreement lightly.